Gastone Gambara: Second World War

 On March 3, 1942, Gambara was replaced as Chief of Staff of the High Command in North Africa by lieutenant general Curio Barbasetti di Prun.
 From December 1942 Gambara commanded the XI Army Corps, which was involved in anti-partisan operations and brutal repression of the population in Slovenia.
 Fifteen hundred innocent people died In the Rab concentration camp from hunger, privation, and lack of medical care.
 In the Gonars camp, which included a large number of former Yugoslav soldiers, 420 succumbed to malnutrition and brutal treatment.

 Gambara was perfectly aware of the situation, but nevertheless thought it could be an advantage.
-When the High Commissioner for the Province of Ljubljan Emilio Grazioli turned to him to complain about the harsh treatment meted out to those who had been interned ('absolutely all of them reveal the most severe evidence of lack of activity and starvation'), Gambara harshly answered him: “A concentration camp does not mean a fattening camp; a sick individual is a quiet individual.”
+When the High Commissioner for the Province of Ljubljana Emilio Grazioli turned to him to complain about the harsh treatment meted out to those who had been interned ('absolutely all of them reveal the most severe evidence of lack of activity and starvation'), Gambara harshly answered him: “A concentration camp does not mean a fattening camp; a sick individual is a quiet individual.”

-After the Kingdom of Italy joined the Allies, he was appointed chief of staff of the National Republican Army thanks to Rodolfo Graziani’s nomination.
+After the Kingdom of Italy joined the Allies, he was appointed Chief of Staff of the National Republican Army thanks to Rodolfo Graziani’s nomination.
+On May 14, 1944, Gambara fell ill and Archimede Mischi was chosen to replace him.

+Later life

 In 1945, Gamabra was interned in the Allied POW camp at Coltano.
 In June 1945 he was dishonorably discharged from the army.
 In 1947, Gambara emigrated to Spain at Franco's invitation.
-He returned to Italy in 1952.
+He returned to Italy and was reinstated in the Italian Army in 1952.
 He died in Rome in 1962.

 After the war, the Socialist Federal Republic of Yugoslavia unsuccessfully requested Gambara's extradition, and he along with other suspected Italian war criminals were never tried.
 The British government frustrated such requests due to their attempt to bolster the anti-communist position of the post-war Italian government.
 His name appears in the CROWCASS wanted list compiled by the Allies in 1947.